 [3.01.01] We want to conserve and enhance the extraordinary harmony and beauty of the Lake District landscape, its Special Qualities, including the attributes of Outstanding Universal Value.

-Special Qualities, including the attributes of Outstanding Universal Value, and
+The extraordinary harmony and beauty of the Lake District landscape and its Special Qualities, including the attributes of Outstanding Universal Value, will be conserved and enhanced.

 [3.01.02] National Parks are subject to the highest status of protection in relation to landscape and scenic beauty.
 We identify the Special Qualities which distinguish the Lake District from other National Parks and other parts of the country.
 These Special Qualities were reviewed and revised during the preparation of the Management Plan 2015-2020.

 [3.01.03] The attributes of Outstanding Universal Value identified upon inscription as a World Heritage Site all reflect the Special Qualities that distinguish the Lake District as a UK National Park.
 There are inevitably pressures for change, which must be accommodated sensitively and harmoniously.
 Development proposals affecting the Lake District including its setting will come under close scrutiny, usually by means of formal assessments and design statements, to ensure that immediate and long-term impacts are fully evaluated and will be compatible with National Park purposes (see introduction - The Purposes and Duty of National Parks).